kimh/clojure-by-example/source/index.md

 <br>

-To bind (assign) value to variable, use `let`.
-Let takes a vector which takes a variable in the first element and a value in the second element.
+To bind values to names, use `let`.
+Let takes a vector which takes a symbol in the first element and a value in the second element.

 ```clojure
 user=> (println object)